-Our individual and corporate response can make a massive difference in protecting vulnerable people from exploitation and noticing those who are already in the grip of slavery.
+In film 2, we hear about how Emma was drawn into county lines drug smuggling.
+We also learn about community resilience and how our individual and corporate response can make a massive difference in protecting vulnerable people from exploitation and noticing those who are already in the grip of slavery.

-WATCH FIRST ENCOUNTERS
+WATCH FIRST Encounters